SolidOS/solid-ui/test/unit/README.md

 Then you can see the results in `coverage/lcov-report/index.html`.
 If you are using VSCode you can right click and select to `Open in Browser Preview`.
 Otherwise, you can type the path in your browswer, for instance `file:///Users/<yourhomedirectory>/2023Development/solid-ui/coverage/lcov-report/index.html` is an example.

 ## Tips and Tricks
-The following are some tips and tricks in hopes to make testing easier.
+The following are some tips and tricks to make your testing easier.

 ### VSCode Debugging
 There is an extension that can be used to aide in debugging `jest` tests.
 To find out more about it, you can look at [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner).